hickeng/financial/README.md

 Prior to `v0.1.7` it was necessary to jump through hoops to insert rows in the RSU and ESPP sheets.
 With contribution from Eric Gray (a VLOOKUP prototype) and [market price data](https://github.com/wligithub/tax-tool/blob/93c2b2c2461f0e4b08cfec8098bd33c4c38d6228/data/vmw-historical-price.csv) from @wligithub this friction has been resolved.

-Upgrade between sheets should now be a matter of simple copy/paste of entered data, consisting of Dates, Share quantities, and a checkbox for a fractional lot.
+Upgrade between sheets should now be a matter of simple copy/paste of entered data, consisting of Dates, Share quantities, a checkbox for a fractional lot, and the Inputs on the Summary sheet.